iam-orsu/PoojiADLab/readme.md

 # Revision 1.0.4
   - Disable Defender Group Policy Object is now created with all options from NukeDefender and all options from the build_lab function
-    - removes any existing "Disable Defender" Policy linked to the Marvel.local domain
+    - removes any existing "Disable Defender" Policy linked to the PoojiCosmeticsl.local domain
     - creates a new "Disable Defender" Policy
     - sets all settings
-    - Links GPO Policy to Marvel.local domain and Enforces policy
+    - Links GPO Policy to PoojiCosmeticsl.local domain and Enforces policy

 # Revision 1.0.3
   - Any and all Windows Updates will be removed automatically on